siberianfox/tinygwiki/JSON-Operation.md

 _updated 2/24/13 - ash_

-This page describes JSON operation in version 0.95, which is the current master build.
+This page describes JSON operation in TinyG firmware version 0.95, which is the current master build.
 It provides a JSON cheat sheet and describes JSON and text modes in overview.
 See [JSON Details](https://github.com/synthetos/TinyG/wiki/JSON-Details) for more information

 # JSON Cheat Sheet
 This table summarizes using JSON for [configuration and commands](https://github.com/synthetos/TinyG/wiki/TinyG-Configuration).
 Details are provided in the subsquent sections.